Elimination Chamber (2013): Storylines

 The professional wrestling matches at Elimination Chamber featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, WWE.
-Storylines between the characters played out on WWE's primary television programs, Raw and SmackDown.
+Storylines were produced on WWE's weekly television shows, Raw and SmackDown.

-CM Punk began to feud with The Rock after Punk defeated Ryback in a Tables, Ladders, and Chairs match for the WWE Championship with the interference of The Shield.
+CM Punk began to feud with The Rock after Punk defeated Ryback in a Tables, Ladders, and Chairs match for the WWE Championship with the interference of The Shield (Roman Reigns, Seth Rollins, and Dean Ambrose).
 Rock defeated Punk for the title at the Royal Rumble, after The Rock requested a restart of the match when Mr. McMahon was about strip the title from Punk when the lights went out and Rock was laid out on the announce table.
 The following night, Punk invoked his rematch clause for the title, and on the February 11 episode of Raw, his manager Paul Heyman successfully negotiated whereby if Rock loses by countout or disqualification, Punk would be awarded the title.

 Big Show would begin to feud with Alberto Del Rio after humiliating Del Rio's personal ring announcer, Ricardo Rodriguez, sarcastically picking him to fight Big Show for the World Heavyweight Championship during "Champion's Choice Night" on the New Year's Eve 2012 episode of Raw, leading to a disqualification win for Big Show after Del Rio interfered.
 On the January 11, 2013, episode of SmackDown, Del Rio defeated Big Show in a Last Man Standing match for the championship.
 Three days later on Raw, Big Show announced that he would invoke his rematch clause at the Royal Rumble.
-The week after, he made the match a Last Man Standing Match.
+The week after, he made the match a Last Man Standing match.
 Del Rio retained the title after Royal Rumble when Rodriguez duct taped Big Show's legs to the bottom rope, preventing him from standing up.
 After continuing attacks against each other, both agreed to another title match at Elimination Chamber.

 After John Cena announced that he would face the WWE Champion at WrestleMania 29, SmackDown general manager Booker T made an Elimination Chamber match to determine the number one contender for the World Heavyweight Championship with only six entrants allowed to participate by winning qualifying matches issued by Booker T and Theodore Long.
 Randy Orton defeated Wade Barrett to qualify and Daniel Bryan defeated Rey Mysterio to qualify also.
 Kane and Jack Swagger defeated Dolph Ziggler and Zack Ryder respectively to earn qualification.
-With Mark Henry and Chris Jericho making recent returns to the WWE, both demanded a spot in the Chamber.
+With Mark Henry and Chris Jericho making recent returns to WWE, both demanded a spot in the Chamber.
 Both defeated men who had already qualified for the Elimination Chamber match; Henry defeated Orton and Jericho defeated Bryan.

 Event

 Pre-show

-The Elimination Chamber Pre-Show saw Tensai and Brodus Clay defeat Team Rhodes Scholars (Cody Rhodes and Damien Sandow).
+The Elimination Chamber Pre-Show saw Tensai and Brodus Clay take on Team Rhodes Scholars (Cody Rhodes and Damien Sandow).
 Clay and Tensai won with a Double Splash, extending their unbeaten streak.